-Travelers extends an 8 percent discount to students with a B average and an 8 percent discount for completing an approved driver education course.
-The IntelliDrive tracking program offers potential savings of up to 20 percent.
-If every driver in your household has been free of accidents and violations for three years, you can save up to 10 percent, and that goes up to 23 percent after five years.
-Adding another car to your policy for your teen can save up to 8 percent, and you can save up to 13 percent by bundling policies together.
+Travelers offers an 8% discount for students who complete an approved driver education course, as well as an 8% discount to students with a B average.
+There’s also an IntelliDrive tracking program that offers potential savings of up to 20%.
+In addition, if every driver in your household has been free of accidents and violations for three years, you can save up to 10%, and that number goes up to 23% after five years.
+By adding another car to your policy for your teen, you can also save up to 8%, and you can save up to 13% by bundling policies together.

-Most college students may have passed out of the “teen” demographic, or they will soon, but car insurance is still quite expensive well into the early 20s.
-College is expensive enough as it is, so it makes sense to find as many ways as possible to save money.
+Many college students may have aged out of the teen demographic (or they will soon), but getting car insurance for drivers in their early 20s is still quite expensive.
+College costs lots of money as it is, so it makes sense to find as many ways as possible to save extra cash.
 Cutting costs on auto insurance is always a good idea whenever possible.
 Let’s take a quick look at ways to save on car insurance while enrolled in college.

-If you’re enrolled in the military, the National Guard, or perhaps even an ROTC program through your school, it’s worth checking with your insurance company to see if this experience entitles you to a military discount.
-The requirements for a military discount vary amongst insurance companies, but most car insurance companies offer a discount to active military members and veterans.
+It’s worth checking with your insurance company to see if being enrolled in the military, the National Guard, or perhaps even an ROTC program through your school entitles you to a military discount.
+The requirements for a military discount vary amongst insurance companies, but most insurers offer a discount to active military members and veterans.
 It’s always worth asking.

 It’s fair to wonder if teens are best off with their own insurance policy, or if they should be added to the parents’ or household policy.
 In general, you’ll save more money by adding teen drivers to the existing policy, or shopping for a new policy for everyone in the household, instead of setting teens up on a separate policy.
-As the rate comparisons above clearly demonstrate, putting a teen driver on a separate policy is likely to be much more expensive than adding that teen to a parent’s policy or a policy that covers all vehicles in the household.
-Furthermore, teens on their own won’t qualify for common discounts, such as multi-vehicle discounts or a discount for bundling home and auto insurance together.
+It will likely be more expensive to put a teen driver on a separate policy than adding that teen to a parent’s policy or a policy that covers all vehicles in the household.
+Additionally, teens on their own won’t qualify for common discounts like a discount for bundling home and auto insurance together or as multi-vehicle discounts.
 These discounts can go a long way toward making the cost of a teen’s auto insurance more palatable.

 The first step is to find out when you actually need to add your teen to your policy, and for that, you should reach out to your current insurance company.
 In some cases, it might be as soon as the permit is issued; in others, you might get lucky and be able to wait until the driving test is over and the license is in hand.
 Then, you should get a quote from your current insurance company.
 Use that quote to shop around and see if you’re better off switching insurance companies.
 While you’re shopping around, be sure to ask about any discounts that might apply to your household.

 In between renewal periods, you can help your teen develop good habits behind the wheel.
 This helps your child, your family, and everyone else on the road stay safe.
-Furthermore, even the most minor of driving offenses tend to have more severe consequences for a teen driver than for an adult, and that adds up to increased costs for you, right now and potentially for years to come.
+Furthermore, even the most minor of driving offenses tend to have more severe consequences for a teen driver than for an adult.
+That adds up to increased costs for you, both in the immediate term and potentially for years to come.

 Before you start calling around, it might be best to brace yourself for the financial hit.
-As you probably suspected, it costs a lot of money to add a teen driver to a household’s insurance policy.
-Newly licensed drivers and teenagers are the riskiest drivers out there, and you’ll pay for it.
+As you probably suspect, it costs a lot of money to add a teen driver to a household’s insurance policy.
+Newly licensed drivers – especially teenagers – are the riskiest drivers out there, and you’ll pay for it.

-According to insure.com, the average rate increase for adding a teen driver to a household’s insurance policy is 161 percent.
-In general, you should be prepared for your insurance rates to go up anywhere from 100 to 200 percent when you add your teen to your policy.
-The exception to this rule is if you live in Hawaii, since state laws don’t allow insurers to factor age into the rate algorithms.
-In some cases, you’ll even pay well over 200 percent.
-In New Jersey, the average rate increase is a whopping 223 percent.
-Parents in Arizona, California, Illinois, Louisiana, Nevada, and South Carolina all pay an average increase of over 200 percent.
-States with the lowest average rates include Ohio at an average of 101 percent, Montana at an average of 103 percent, Pennsylvania at an average of 118 percent, South Dakota an average of 122 percent, and North Carolina at an average of 123 percent.
+According to insure.com, the average rate increase for adding a teen driver to a household’s insurance policy is 161%.
+In general, you should be prepared for your insurance rates to go up anywhere from 100% to 200% when you add your teen to your policy.
+You’ll even spend well over 200% in some instances.
+In New Jersey, for example, the average rate increase is a whopping 223%.
+Parents in Arizona, California, Illinois, Louisiana, Nevada, and South Carolina all pay an average increase of over 200%.
+States with the lowest average rates include Ohio at an average of 101%, Montana at an average of 103%, Pennsylvania at an average of 118%, South Dakota an average of 122%, and North Carolina at an average of 123%.
+However, there is an exception to this rule if you live in Hawaii, because state laws don’t allow insurers to factor age into the rate algorithms.
 You can take a look here to see what to expect for your specific state.